ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

    `Modules Support <http://docs.ansible.com/ansible/modules_support.html>`_.

 :status: This field records information about the module that is important to the end user.
-It’s a list of strings.
-The default value is a single element list [“preview”].
+It's a list of strings.
+The default value is a single element list ["preview"].
 The following strings are valid statuses and have the following meanings:

-   :stableinterface: This means that the module’s parameters are
+   :stableinterface: This means that the module's parameters are
       stable.
 Every effort will be made not to remove parameters or change their meaning.
-It is not a rating of the module’s code quality.
+It is not a rating of the module's code quality.
    :preview: This module is a tech preview.
 This means it may be
       unstable, the parameters may change, or it may require libraries or web services that are themselves subject to incompatible changes.